Steak 'n Shake: Sponsorships

 In 2010, Steak 'n Shake began NBA sponsorship of the Indiana Pacers and the Indiana Fever professional basketball teams.

 In 2015, Steak 'n Shake began sponsoring an Indy car for the first time in its 81-year history, a car driven by Graham Rahal of Rahal Letterman Lanigan Racing.

+Political involvement

+In 2024, Steak 'n Shake started marketing heavily to conservatives in the MAGA movement.
+Posts on the company's social media aligned the brand with Tesla and Robert F. Kennedy Jr., while the CEO appeared on Fox News to promote the beef tallow fries.
+In August 2025, the company announced that they would begin offering Coca-Cola with cane sugar, in place of high fructose corn syrup; this followed the second Trump administration's push to use cane sugar in Coca-Cola.

+In 2026, the company endorsed Republican candidate Zach Lahn in the 2026 Iowa gubernatorial election.
+Additionally, the company promoted Tesla Tallow Tuesday on September 1, 2026.
+This promotion was rolled out at all Steak 'n Shake locations and stated that all Tesla drivers receive a free small order of beef-tallow fries and a complimentary jar of beef tallow cooking oil.

 Controversies

 Franchise pricing lawsuits

 Between 2010 and 2015, Steak 'n Shake became involved in lawsuits with several of its franchisees concerning mandatory menu prices and mandatory food sourcing.
 As of August 2013, five lawsuits had been filed.
 The first lawsuit began in 2010; it was filed by Stuller, Inc., the Illinois franchisee that is the oldest franchisee in Steak 'n Shake's history.
 Stuller won a preliminary injunction that went to the 7th Circuit Court of Appeals in August 2012.
 Three more franchisees filed suit in April 2013—Druco Restaurants based in St. Louis, People Sales & Profit Co. based in Georgia, and Scott's S&S Inc. in Pennsylvania.
 A settlement was reached with these franchisees in 2014, but terms of the settlement were not made public.

 Steak 'n Shake filed suit against Denver franchisees Larry and Christopher Baerns in July 2013 over the same issues, with a counterclaim soon after.
 Steak 'n Shake won its lawsuit in U.S. District Court against the Baerns when the judge ruled that the Baerns intentionally overcharged customers.
 The complaints by the franchisees also question whether Steak 'n Shake promised franchise results that could never actually be achieved under its policies.